NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Dread Marshal Stance.md

 Granted by [[Feats/Dread Marshal Stance|Dread Marshal Stance]]

-You gain a status bonus to damage rolls equal to the number of weapon damage dice of the unarmed attack or weapon the originator of the aura is wielding that has the most weapon damage dice.
-When you or an ally in the aura critically hits an enemy with a Strike, that enemy is [[Conditions/Frightened 1|Frightened 1]].
+You gain a +1 status bonus to damage rolls.
+When the marshal or an ally in the aura critically hit an enemy with a Strike, that enemy is [[Conditions/Frightened|Frightened 1]].
+If the marshal is wielding a weapon that has more than one damage die (typically due to a striking rune), you can have the status bonus equal the weapon's number of damage dice instead of +1.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*